How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 If the phone or the camera slides, place a towel on top of the surface to add friction.

-Make sure the camera is pointing towards the subject at a correct angle!
-If the subject is sitting in a chair, it can be surprisingly hard to find a high-enough surface for the camera.
+Make sure the camera is pointing toward the subject at the correct angle!
+Finding a high enough surface for the camera can be surprisingly tricky if the subject is sitting in a chair.
 It must be at the same height as the subject’s eyes.

 A line from the camera to the subject’s face and a line parallel to the subject’s back must meet at a 90° angle.
 This is what I mean by the “correct angle.”
 It’s a fancy way of saying the camera must be at the same height as the subject’s face.
 Except it doesn’t!

-Photo hack: It’s only the angle between the subject and the camera that matters.
-If the typical setup is hard to achieve, think outside of the box.
-For example, the subject can sit on the floor, so that you can have the camera lower as well.
+Photo hack: The angle between the subject and the camera is the only thing that matters.
+If the typical setup is hard to achieve, think outside the box.
+For example, the subject can sit on the floor, so you can have the camera lower as well.

 You can also place the camera on the floor and ask the subject to lean forward.
 Make sure that the angle matches the standard setup.

-Just to reinforce the point, here’s another example: You could even lie on your back and tape the camera to the ceiling, pointing downwards.
-Actually, this kind of setup can be used with babies!
-Of course, instead of taping the camera, a parent would hold it.
+To reinforce the point, here’s another example: You could even lie on your back and tape the camera to the ceiling, pointing downwards.
+In fact, you can use this setup with babies!
+Of course, a parent would hold the camera.

 Avoid Blurred Photos by Using a Focus Placeholder

-If you’re taking your photo by yourself, getting the focus right can be a bit tricky.
+If you’re taking your photo alone, getting the focus right can be tricky.
 It’s hard to focus on something, in this case, your face, when it’s not yet in front of the camera.

-When you’re setting up the timer, focus the camera too, such as by focusing it on the chair you’re going to sit on.
-Do not pre-focus on the background, because it’s farther away from the camera than you will be.
+When you’re setting up the timer, pre-focus the camera on the chair you’ll sit on.
+Do not pre-focus on the background, as it’s farther away from the camera than you will be.

-Autofocus on cameras usually works best when there’s an object with clear borders.
+Autofocus on cameras usually works best when the object has clear borders.
 Try to place a dark item where you will be sitting.
 Pre-focus the camera on the object.
 Set the timer, run to the chair, throw the object away, and sit down.

-Why objects with clear borders work best?
-The autofocus algorithm works by trying to minimize the blur on the area of focus.
+Why do objects with clear borders work best?
+The autofocus algorithm works by trying to minimize the blur in the area of focus.
 In other words, it tries to maximize the color difference between neighboring pixels.
 A sharp contrast, such as a black bottle on a white background, helps the algorithm find focus.
-Some expensive cameras have separate sensors for measuring distance.
-The above holds true for most cameras and smartphones.
+Some expensive cameras have separate sensors for measuring distance, but the above holds true for most cameras and smartphones.

 Yes!
 Almost all smartphones today are suitable for taking passport photos.
 Your phone doesn’t have to be the most recent model.
-If it can take ok-quality portraits, it can take ok-quality passport photos as well.
+If it can take decent-quality portraits, it can also take decent-quality passport photos.

 Tablets, including iPads, are also suitable for taking passport photos.

 Passport photos are small.
 This makes them forgiving when it comes to camera sensor quality and sharpness.
-Although smartphone cameras are getting better and better, their quality doesn’t match DSLR cameras.
+Although smartphone cameras are improving, their quality doesn’t match DSLR cameras.
 Luckily, you don’t need DSLR-level quality!

-There are some things to keep in mind if you plan to take a passport photo with your smartphone.
+There are some things to remember if you plan to take a passport photo with your smartphone.

 Use the Default Camera App